bytecodealliance/ComponentizeJS/README.md

 The component iself can be executed in any component runtime, see the [example](EXAMPLE.md) for a full workflow.

+## Console Support

+By default, `console.log` calls will not write to `stdout`, unless explicitly configured by the `enableStdout: true` option.

+In future this will use the WASI logging subsystem directly.

 ## API

 ```js